mubashar-ds/mubashar-ds/README.md

 ## Research

 ### M.S.
-Thesis --- Deepfake Speech Detection
+Thesis — Deepfake Speech Detection

 **Towards Lightweight and Explainable Deepfake Speech Detection Systems**

 My thesis research focuses on lightweight and explainable deepfake speech detection using audio representations and deep learning.

-I have **submitted a first-author research paper to IEEE Signal Processing Letters (IEEE SPL)** based on my thesis work and am continuing additional experiments and analysis toward the final thesis version.
+I have **submitted a first-author research paper to IEEE Signal Processing Letters (IEEE SPL)** based on this thesis work and am continuing additional experiments and analysis toward the final thesis version.

 ------------------------------------------------------------------------

 ## What I'm Looking For